 Pipeline Safety Compliance.
 In 2005, the Company received an order from the Minnesota Office of Pipeline Safety to remove certain components from a portion of its distribution system by December 2, 2005.
 Those components were installed by a predecessor company and are not in compliance with current state and federal codes.

-The Company estimates the range of expenditures to locate and replace such components to be \$35 to \$45 million.
-The Company will request return on and of the capitalized expenditures in future rate cases.
+The Company estimates the amount of expenditures to locate and replace such components to be approximately \$38 million.
+The Company is seeking to recover the capitalized expenditures, together with a return on those amounts through rates.

 Minnesota Cold Weather Rule.
-In December 2004, the MPUC opened an investigation to determine whether the Company's practices regarding restoring natural gas service during the period between October 15 and April 15 (Cold Weather Period) are in compliance with the MPUC's Cold Weather Rule (CWR), which governs disconnection and reconnection of customers during the Cold Weather Period.
-The Minnesota Office of the Attorney General issued its report alleging the Company has violated the CWR and recommended a \$5 million penalty.
+In December 2004, the MPUC opened an investigation to determine whether the Company's practices regarding restoring natural gas service during the period between October 15 and $\overline{\text{April}}$ 15 (Cold Weather Period) are in compliance with the MPUC's Cold Weather Rule (CWR), which governs disconnection and reconnection of customers during the Cold Weather Period.
+The Minnesota Office of the Attorney General (OAG) issued its report alleging the Company has violated the CWR and recommended a \$5 million penalty.
 The Company filed its reply comments in July 2005.
+The Company and the OAG have reached agreement on procedures to be followed for the current Cold Weather Period beginning October 15, 2005.
 In addition, in June 2005, the Company was named in a suit filed on behalf of a purported class of customers who allege that the Company's conduct under the CWR was in violation of the Minnesota Consumer Fraud Act and the Minnesota Deceptive Trade Practices Act and was negligent and fraudulent.
 The Company believes that it has not knowingly and intentionally violated the CWR and intends to vigorously contest the lawsuit.
 The Company does not expect this matter to have a material adverse effect on its financial condition, results of operations or cash flows.